adrianprelipcean/pgtfs/readme.md

 There are a couple drawbacks for the CSA implementation, in particular:
 - routing is performed exclusively on trips, so information such as footpaths is not considered
 - the SQL query that retrieves the information from `stop_times` **needs to be ordered**
-- CSA is an earliest arrival time algorith, which means it does not prioritize same trip routes
+- CSA is an earliest arrival time algorithm, which means it does not prioritize same trip routes
 - it is still a work in progress, and not production ready

 ## License